Korean Banchan With the Assorted Sashimi Course, What Comes With Modeum-hoe

 Dining Tips

-- ✦Eat banchan alongside the main dish, not before it arrives
+- Eat banchan alongside the sashimi, not before it arrives

 Meal Flow